czhangy/UCLA-Core/Upper-Divs/CS-M151B/notes.md

   - Concluding Remarks

     - Cost/performance is improving due to underlying technology development
-    - Hierarchal layers of abstraction in both hardware and software
+    - Hierarchical layers of abstraction in both hardware and software
     - ISA => the hardware/software interface
     - Execution time: the best performance measure
     - Power is a limiting factor